edoardo-colombo99/autoremediation-tools/docs/source/usage.rst

 An "Ansible Tower" credential must be selected in order to gain Administrator privilegese to make api requestes, also the inventory must be selected.
 Without these 2 thinks the playbook execution will fail

-The JT must point to "projects.yml"
+The JT must point to "projects.yml" playbook

 The JT must look like this: